SemTalkOnline/SemTalkOnline/Getting-Started-with-SemTalk.md

 ## Business Process Diagrams

-Business Process Diagrams are where Process Flows are described.
-Process flows are generally created within Swimlanes or Swimlane Pools but they can also be show indepedently.
+Business Process Diagrams are where Process flows are described.
+Process flows are created within Swimlanes, Swimlane Pools but or they can be show indepedently.

-## Swimlanes:

 NOTE: When working with **Swimlanes** and **Swimlane Pools** it is recommended to first create and position all Swimlanes/ Swimlane Pools before placing other Objects onto your Diagram because future editing is more complicated due to the container behavior of Swimlanes and Swimlane pools.